U.S. defense chief opposes deploying troops to quell protests, despite Trump threats

 "The option to use active-duty forces in a law enforcement role should only be used as a matter of last resort and only in the most urgent and dire of situations.
 We are not in one of those situations now," Esper told a news briefing.
 "I do not support invoking the Insurrection Act."

-Esper said he regretted using the term "battlespace" this week to describe areas gripped by protests.
-"In retrospect, I would use different wording so as not to distract from the more important matters at hand or allow some to suggest that we are militarizing the issue," he said.

-Trump's threats to deploy active duty troops -- even in states that oppose its use to address civil unrest -- has stirred alarm within the U.S. military and in Congress, where a top Republican warned it could easily make troops "political pawns."
 Esper said he was unaware that he would be part of Trump's politically charged photo opportunity on Monday, when law enforcement forcibly cleared a park outside the White House of peaceful protesters so that the president could take a picture in front of a church holding a Bible.
+Mattis, a retired Marine general who denies political ambitions, also took a swipe at current U.S. military leadership for participating in the Monday photo-op and criticized use of the word "battlespace" by Esper and Army General Mark Milley, chairman of the Joint Chiefs of Staff.

 Retired Navy Admiral Mike Mullen, the former chairman of the Joint Chiefs of Staff, said he was "sickened" to see how law enforcement -- including the National Guard -- had cleared the area and warned against over-use of the U.S. military.
 "Our fellow citizens are not the enemy, and must never become so," Mullen wrote.